-9. Neither IMCA, as a self-generator, nor Duke Mulberry, as an exclusively wholesale supplier of power in interstate commerce, will be subject to the Commission's rate regulation authority, but Duke Mulberry will, of course, be subject to the rate regulation jurisdiction of the FERC.
+10. Duke New Smyrna, as an exclusively wholecale supplier of power in interstate commerce, will not be subject to the Commission's rate regulation authority, but Duke will, of course, be subject to the rate regulation jurisdiction of the FERC.

-10. None of the Partnership's generation or transmission assets will be included in any Commission-regulated utility's rate base, and accordingly, Florida electric ratepayers will not be required to pay for the Partnership's assets as a consequence of the certification and construction of the Power Plant.
+11. None of Duke New Smyrna's generation or transmission assets will be included in any Commission-regulated utility's rate base, and accordingly, Florida electric ratepayers will not be required to pay for Duke's assets as a consequence of the certification and construction of the Power Plant.
 Moreover, Florida electric ratepayers will not be required to bear any capital risk or rate base risk associated with the Power Plant.
-As an EWG, unlike the owner of a Qualifying Facility ("QF"), Duke Mulberry would have no legal right to compel any utility to purchase its power.
-All of its transactions are expected to be at negociated wholesale rates.
+As an EWG, unlike the owner of a Qualifying Facility ("QF"), Duke New Smyrna would have no legal right to compel any utility to purchase its power.
+All of its transactions are expected to be at negotiated wholesale rates.